PaycheckCalculatorOnline logo

 What Is FICA Tax?

 Unlike federal income tax — which varies based on earnings, filing status, and deductions — FICA taxes are flat rates applied from the first dollar of earned income.
-There are no deductions or credits that reduce your FICA obligation as a regular employee (though pre-tax deductions like 401(k) do not reduce Social Security and Medicare taxes either — those are calculated on gross wages, not taxable income).
+Traditional 401(k) contributions do not reduce FICA — Social Security and Medicare are calculated on gross wages, not taxable income.
+This surprises a lot of workers who assume all their pre-tax deductions work the same way.
+They don't.

 Social Security Tax: 6.2% Up to the Wage Base

 The Social Security component of FICA is 6.2% of gross wages, paid by both employee and employer.
-However, there is a critical ceiling: Social Security tax only applies up to the Social Security Wage Base — a limit that is adjusted annually for inflation.
+But there's a critical ceiling: Social Security tax only applies up to the Social Security Wage Base — a limit the IRS adjusts annually for inflation.

 YearSS Wage BaseMax Employee SS Tax